-COMMUNITY EXPERIENCE PROGRAMS (CEP): Twelve students, one teacher and three teacher aides.
-The two classes are located at Cayuga Community College (CCC).
-These programs are for students 18-21 who have completed 13 years of school, including all four years of high school, and have two or three years of eligibility remaining.
+COMMUNITY EXPERIENCE PROGRAMS (CEP): Twelve students, one teacher and three teacher aides as appropratie.
+The class are located at Cayuga Community College (CCC).
+The program is for students 18-21 who have completed 13 years of school, including all four years of high school, and have two or three years of eligibility remaining.
 Students must be able to manage their own behavior, maintain personal safety and demonstrate a commitment to developing independence and age appropriate skills.
 Employment experience and community-based instruction are the focus of this program.
 Desired Outcome: Regents/Local Diploma, CDOS Commencement Credential or Skills and Achievement Commencement Credential (SACC).